 Math games for preschoolers are a great way to teach and reinforce basic math concepts.
 Here is a simple ten-frame game (with free printable).
 It’s a great hands-on math activity that kids love to play.

 Are you looking for a fun, hands-on way to teach counting and basic math concepts to kids?
 One of my favorite math games for preschoolers is a simple fill the frame game with a ten frame.
 The game helps kids understand and talk about many early math concepts.
 It can be easily differentiated and best of all…..kids enjoy playing the game.
 This ten-frame game works well with 2-4 players.

-Of course you can print them on different colors of paper.
-Add stickers, or photos to the ten frame game board or spinner so that they coordinate with a seasonal or thematic unit.
+Of course, you can print them on different colors of paper.
+Add stickers, or photos to the ten-frame game board or spinner so that they coordinate with a seasonal or thematic unit.
 You can also add stickers or small pictures to bottle caps or poker chips to create thematic counters.

-I added frog stickers to the game boards above.
+I added frog stickers to the game boards below.
 I also have some plastic flies (ewww) that make perfect thematic counters.
 It can get kind of silly playing because we joke about feeding the giant flies to each of the frogs.

 How to Play

-Give each child in the group a ten frame and 10 counters.
+Give each child in the group a ten-frame and 10 counters.
 Use one spinner for the group.
-Each child takes a turn spinning the spinner, naming the numeral spun, and adding the appropriate number of counters to their ten frame.
+Each child takes a turn spinning the spinner, naming the numeral spun, and adding the appropriate number of counters to their ten-frame.

 Young children may need direction to fill the frame from top to bottom and left to right.
 The children continue to take turns and the first child to fill the frame is the winner.
 Children can clear their cards and start again after all of the spaces on the frame are filled.

 The reason that I love playing this game with children is that it provides the opportunity to have conversations about math concepts.
 Kids look at how many spaces on the frames have been filled as they play.
 Encourage them to talk about the following: